gvergnaud/ts-pattern/README.md

   .otherwise(defaultHandler)
 ```

-Executes the match case and return its result.
+Runs the pattern-matching expression with a default handler which will be called if no previous `.with()` clause match the input value, and returns the result.

 #### Signature